docinfosci/canvasxpress-python/README.md

 ### A Dash Example

-[Plotly Dash](https://dash.plotly.com/) is a popular dashboard framework similar to R/shiny for Python.
-Dash applications are Web pages with widgets and elements facilitating the interactive presentation of information.
+[Plotly Dash](https://dash.plotly.com/) is a popular dashboard framework similar to Shiny for Python or R. Dash applications are Web pages with widgets and elements facilitating the interactive presentation of information.
 This example shows how to create a basic Dash application using a CanvasXpress Dash element.